pulchrit/knit-mine-app/README.md

 ## Summary:
 Store knitting project and stitch patterns and post your own knit projects in Knit Mine.

+- To get started register and login.
+- Then add a project pattern, stitch pattern, or one of your own projects.
+- Then you can view all of your stitches, project patterns, and projects on Knit Mine.

 ### Save project and stitch patterns
 Having trouble finding that daisy stitch pattern or that beautiful lace scarf pattern in your long list of knitting bookmarks?
 Save those patterns in Knit Mine and you can easily browse or search for them.